webfactorycuba/yii2_advanced_api/README.md

 # Advanced API system using Yii2

-Template for advanced systems using Yii2 technologies, It counts with user administration and control access, multiple language support and API configurations and user access to endpoints including test token access.
+Template for advanced systems using Yii2 technologies, It counts with user administration and access control, multiple language support and API configurations and user access to endpoints including test access token.

 # Installation